The Portland EcoFilm Festival

 Thursday, June 19, 2025 | 7:30 p.m. | The Hollywood Theatre

-Sponsored by the Human Access Project
+Sponsored by Human Access Project

 We proudly present the Portland premieres of seven new short films from around the living world about humanity’s relationship with water.
 This program includes four official selections in our Indigenous Voices series and a community conversation with special guests.
 (Approximate running time with community conversation: 120 minutes)